Partner AI Publications

 NCSC: Intelligent security tools

-Guidance or those looking to use an off the shelf security tool that employs AI as a core component.
+Guidance for those looking to use an off-the-shelf security tool that employs AI as a core component.
 This may also be of use to those developing in-house AI security tools or considering AI for some non-security business function.

 ACSC: An introduction to Artificial Intelligence

-ACSC has released an introduction to Artificial Intelligence (AI), to provide users with an understanding of what AI is and how it may impact the digital systems and services they use.
+Australian Cyber Security Centre (ACSC) has released An introduction to artificial intelligence, to provide users with an understanding of what AI is and how it may impact the digital systems and services they use.